Kanustu/SQL_project/starting_with_data.md

 | 2016  | 6657   |

-Question 3: What insights can be gained by comparing page views and number of sales?
+Question 3: What insights, if any can be gained by comparing page views and number of sales?

 SQL Queries:
 ```SQL